i-anany/my-game/README.md

 # my-game
-this is my first working web game,designed using html,css and javscript(jquesy)
+this is my first working web game,designed using html,css and javscript(jquery)